Last updated on 2026-02-02

 Program overview

-The Personal Support Worker program is structured to be completed in 1 year, consisting of two academic terms.
-The program is delivered in a hybrid format, with most courses being conducted in person.
-Students will have the opportunity to study at multiple locations, including:
+The Personal Support Worker program is structured to be completed in a 1-year timeframe, consisting of two academic terms.
+The program is delivered in a hybrid format, with most courses conducted in person.
+Students have the opportunity to study at multiple locations, including:

 Featured Experiences